deybaintyobae/CIT-homepage-website/README.md

 # CIT-homepage-website
-for school purposes only
+for school purposes only.

-hello please suggest nice additions for change
+feel free to contribute and improve the code